IBM/graphql-query-generator/README.md

 ### Provider map
 Whenever a randomly generated query or mutation requires an [argument](https://facebook.github.io/graphql/draft/#sec-Language.Arguments), this library exposes that argument as a [variable](https://facebook.github.io/graphql/draft/#sec-Language.Variables).
-The name of those variables reflect the type and field that the argument applies to, as well as the argument name like so:
+The names of these variables reflect the type and field that the argument applies to, as well as the argument name like so:

 ```
 <type>__<fieldName>__<argumentName>
 ```

-The `providerMap` is responsible for providing values for the variables in a query.
+The `providerMap` contains values or value producing functions for the variables in a query.

 The keys of the `providerMap` are either the exact name of the variable or a wildcard where either the `type`, `fieldName`, and/or `argumentName` are replaced by a `*`.
 For example, the key `*__*__limit` matches all variables for arguments of name `limit`, no matter for what field the argument is used or in which type.
+If no `providerMap` is passed, a default map `{'*__*__*': null}` is used, which provides a `null` value to all variables (Note: this can be problematic if an argument defines a [non-null](https://facebook.github.io/graphql/draft/#sec-Type-System.Non-Null) value).

 The values of the `providerMap` are either the concrete argument values, or a function that will be invoked to provide that value.
 A provider function will get passed a map of all already provided variable values, which allows to provide values based on previous ones.

-Note that for variables with an [enumeration type](https://graphql.org/learn/schema/#enumeration-types), `provideVariables` automatically chooses one value at random.
+Note that for variables with an [enumeration type](https://graphql.org/learn/schema/#enumeration-types), this lirbrary automatically chooses one value at random.

 ### Errors
-Generating random queries may fail in some cases:
+Generating random queries or mutations may fail in some cases:

 * An error is thrown if a query hits the defined `maxDepth`, but there are only fields with children to choose from.
-Choosing such a field but then not choosing a sub-field (due to the `maxDepth` constraint) causes this library to throw an error.
+Choosing such a field but then not choosing a sub-field for it (due to the `maxDepth` constraint) would result in an invalid query and thus causes this library to throw an error.
 * An error is thrown if there is no provider defined for a variable in the generated query.